High school football, volleyball moved to the spring

-MSHSL decides to modify all fall sports during Tuesdays board of directors meeting

-The Minnesota State High School League voted Tuesday to alter sports for the fall season to address concerns around COVID-19.
+The Minnesota State High School League voted Tuesday to alter sports for this fall to address concerns around COVID-19.

-The most significant changes will be to move volleyball and football to the spring but the remaining fall sports will be significantly modified.
+The most significant changes will move volleyball and football to the spring while the rest of the fall sports will be significantly modified.

 A four-season plan will go into effect for 2020-21 which allows fall and winter schedules to go on as normal.
 Spring season will run mid-March to mid-May followed by a summer season from May through early July.